-In addition to presenting and answering questions relative to the direct project or thesis, the student will need to prepare and bring to the final defense the GS Form 9, GS Form 19 and GS Form 20 on 100% cotton paper.
-It is advised that students have multiple copies of the GS Form 9 for the committee to sign (see section 9.7).
-Only one copy is required (for university deposit; see section 9.5).
+In addition to presenting and answering questions relative to the direct project or thesis, the student will need to prepare and bring to the final defense the GS Form 9, GS Form 19 and GS Form 20.
+It is advised that students have multiple copies of the GS Form 9 for the committee to sign (see section 10.7).
+Only one copy is required (for university deposit; see section 10.5).

-9.6 University Deposit of the Thesis
+10.6 University Deposit of the Thesis

 Following successful defense of a thesis, students must deposit their thesis with the Graduate School.
-The deposit meeting is a face-to-face meeting in which the graduate student provides an electronic copy of their thesis, as well as the following completed forms:
+The deposit meeting is a face-to-face meeting in which the graduate student provides an electronic copy of their thesis, as well as the following completed and signed forms:

-- GS Form 9: Thesis Acceptance (see Appendix O) - GS Form 9 ETD: Electronic Thesis Deposit (see Appendix P) - GS Form 19: Masters Thesis Agreement (see Appendix Q) - GS Form 20: Research Integrity and Copyright Disclaimer (see Appendix H)
+- GS Form 9: Thesis Acceptance (see Appendix N) - GS Form 9 ETD: Electronic Thesis Deposit (see Appendix O) - GS Form 19: Masters Thesis Agreement (see Appendix P) - GS Form 20: Research Integrity and Copyright Disclaimer (see Appendix H)

-NOTE: All the forms to be submitted to the Graduate School must be on 100% cotton paper.
+NOTE: As of spring 2011, the Graduate School no longer requires forms to be printed on 100% cotton paper.

 NOTE: The graduate chair or the student may desire to hold the thesis in confidentiality status for a certain period of time.
 Both graduate chair and student must agree on confidentiality status.
-GS Form 15: Request for Confidentiality should be filed at the time of deposit if confidentiality is desired (see Appendix R for an example of the form).
+GS Form 15: Request for Confidentiality should be filed at the time of deposit if confidentiality is desired (see Appendix Q for an example of the form).